skakos/Huo-Chess-QB64/README.md

 Huo Chess: The best open-source micro chess program to use for educational purposes!

-Overview: A mini open source chess program for educational purposes (the latest console version is only 159 KB is size, even though it utilizes the latest .NET Platform).
+Overview: A mini open source chess program for educational purposes (the latest Java version is 48 KB in size, while the latest C# console version is only 159 KB is size, even though it utilizes the latest .NET Platform).
 Code is purposefully heavily commented and kept as concise as possible; no size-reducing optimizations are applied that would make the code less readable.
 Articles explaining the chess engine algorithm exist either here or in Harmonia Philosophica site.

 **Huo Chess editions in GitHib**
 - Huo Chess .NET Framework edition: https://github.com/skakos/huo-chess.